awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-security-groups.md

 To allow traffic to a Linux instance, see [Amazon EC2 security groups for Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+There is no additional charge for using security groups\.

 **Contents**
 + [Security group rules](security-group-rules.md)
 + [Security group connection tracking](security-group-connection-tracking.md)